 The Gem State combines rugged peaks and High Plains deserts.
 Sun Valley, in the central region, provides world-class skiing, year-round wilderness recreation and cultural events.
 The lakeside resort towns of Coeur d’Alene and McCall also offer an array of outdoor activities.

 Idaho has large tracts of designated wilderness allowing for outstanding fly-fishing in blue-ribbon trout streams and pristine rivers that spawn chinook salmon.
 Favorites include the Salmon River, Silver Creek Preserve and the Henry’s Fork of the Snake River.
 The Payette River north of Boise offers Class III-IV rapids for daylong river-rafting excursions.
 For longer trips, rafting the Middle Fork of the Salmon River, which winds through the remote Frank Church–River of No Return Wilderness, is an unforgettable experience.

 Idaho’s climate is moderate, even in the winter, and any season is a good time to visit.

-In addition to winter ski vacations, I like to visit Sun Valley during the three weeks in July and August when the Sun Valley Summer Symphony (120 North Second Avenue, #103; Tel.
-622-5607) is playing.
-Internationally acclaimed musicians perform in the 1,600-seat Sun Valley Pavilion.
+In addition to winter ski vacations, I like to visit Sun Valley during the three weeks in July and August when the Sun Valley Summer Music Festival is playing.
+Watch internationally acclaimed musicians perform in the 1,600-seat Sun Valley Pavilion.
 Another option is the lawn area behind the pavilion, which is especially suited to attendees with children or those who prefer to picnic and socialize during the concerts.

 Idaho has large tracts of designated wilderness allowing for world-class fly-fishing in blue-ribbon trout streams and pristine rivers that spawn chinook salmon.
 My favorite spots are along the Salmon River, in the Silver Creek Preserve and on the South and Henry’s forks of the Snake River.